Mental Health Therapy in Ohio

 In Person

-Ben Dickstein is a Psychologist, providing both online and in-person sessions.
+Hannah Castillo is a mental health professional, providing online sessions.
 Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
-Ben has experience working with Aviation Professionals, Bisexual People, Deaf People, Gay People, People Living with HIV/AIDS, Lesbians, Nonbinary People, Queer People, Racial Justice Advocates, Sex Workers, and Transgender People.
-Ben is in-network with insurance provider Aetna.
-They accept Check, Mastercard, and Visa.
+Hannah is in-network with insurance providers including Aetna, Anthem, and BlueCross BlueShield.
+They accept American Express, Cash, and Check.
 Get in touch to see how therapy can fit your goals and schedule.

 Online